DVC-Viking-Robotics/about-us/Contributing Documentation.rst

 What is ReadTheDocs.org about?
 ------------------------------

 ReadTheDocs.org (referred to as RTD) is a freely available domain hosting service that allows open source developers to host their software's documentation.
 Each software's documentation is represented by a "project" on RTD.
 RTD allows easy integration with version control services (like Github and Bitbucket).
-This means that, when properly set up, all changes pushed to a software's repository are automatically reflected on RTD (regarding the "./docs" folder).
+This means that, when properly set up, all changes pushed to a software's repository are automatically reflected on RTD (regarding the "./docs" folder and any changes in the source code's comment blocks AKA `docstrings <https://www.geeksforgeeks.org/python-docstrings/>`_).
 Each pushed commit from Github automatically triggers a new documentation build (this may take a couple minutes to complete on RTD's servers).
 You must install the RTD sphinx theme using

 .. code-block:: shell